12.4. Cholera in Haiti#

 12.4.1.
 Introduction#

-On January 12, 2010, Haiti was struck by a 7.1 magnitude eathquake; this was the largest earthquake this area had seen in more than 200 years.
+On January 12, 2010, Haiti was struck by a 7.1 magnitude earthquake; this was the largest earthquake this area had seen in more than 200 years.
 The epicenter was seventeen kilometers southwest of the capital city, Port-au-Prince.
 Millions of people were affected, with over 200,000 people killed and over 500,000 left homeless.
 Haiti’s woes were exacerbated in October 2010 with one of the worst Cholera outbreaks in history resulting in over 600,000 cases including 8,000 deaths by June 2013.
 Health officials and scientists are concerned that a reservoir of the Cholera bacteria in Haiti’s coastal waters could lead to endemic outbreaks depending on environmental factors such as precipitation and surface water temperature.
 Consequently, models that consider not only human-to-human transmission processes but also environment-to-human transmission are vitally important.
 The importance of the Cholera aquatic reservoir was the focus of research in Brazil published 10 years earlier [1], and subsequently revised in the context of Haiti [3].
 Important humanitarian goals of cholera modeling include prediction of future outbreaks and reduction of the Cholera bacteria populations to a safe level.

 MATLAB Script Objective